Instruct Eric

 • preparing cross-examination notes for an EU law expert in an LMAA arbitration in relation to the effect of Regulation (EU) 833/2014 on the sale and purchase of three container ships;

-• drafting Particulars of Claim in relation to a claim for outstanding payments under a contract of sale in respect of a cargo of diesel oil; and
+• drafting Particulars of Claim in relation to a claim for unpaid sums arising from a contract of sale in respect of a cargo of diesel oil; and

-• preparing a strike-out application in relation to a Part 20 claim brought against a government agency in respect of three linked claims arising from alleged damage to undersea property caused by a maritime incident.
+• preparing a strike out application in relation to a Part 20 claim brought against a government agency in respect of three linked claims arising from damage to undersea property allegedly caused by a maritime incident.

-Acted (at Quinn Emanuel) for an investment fund in an LMAA arbitration in relation to the withdrawal of five vessels from a pooling agreement.
+Acted (at Quinn Emanuel) for an investment fund in an LMAA arbitration involving a claim for compensation arising from the withdrawal of five vessels from a pooling agreement.

-Eric has experience advising on sanctions issues arising under The Russia (Sanctions) (EU Exit) Regulations 2019 and the Export Control Order 2008.
+Eric has experience advising on sanctions issues arising under the Export Control Order 2008, the Sanctions and Anti-Money Laundering Act 2018, The Russia (Sanctions) (EU Exit) Regulations 2019, and the Iran (Sanctions) Regulations 2023.

 Featured Sanctions cases

-Acted as junior counsel (led by Alex Haines) for a British company in relation to the creation of a methodology for, and conduct of, an investigation into potential breaches of trade sanctions arising from the export of goods to Russia.
+Acted as junior counsel (led by Alex Haines) for a UK company in relation to the creation of a methodology for, and conduct of, an investigation into potential breaches of trade sanctions prohibitions arising from the export of goods to Russia.

 Assisted (as a pupil) with preparing cross-examination notes for an EU law expert in an LMAA arbitration in relation to the effect of Regulation (EU) 833/2014 on the sale and purchase of three container ships.